Skip to Content

 Goose Lake

 This list of the largest lakes in California wouldn’t be complete without Goose Lake.
-Tucked away on the border of California and Oregon, this lake is like the cool, mysterious character in a novel that keeps you guessing.
-One of California’s more sizable aquatic expanses, Goose Lake has an identity that’s part Golden State, part Beaver State.
+Tucked away on the border of California and Oregon, this lake is like the cool, mysterious character in a novel that keeps you guessing because it’s one of California’s more sizable aquatic expanses, with an identity that can best be described as part Golden State, part Beaver State.

 Largest Man-Made Reservoirs